hpcleuven/VscDocumentation/source/antwerp/SLURM_UAntwerp.rst

 This could happen if ``--mem-per-cpu`` times the number of CPUs on a node is greater than the memory on that node that is available for job allocations.
-Note that on the UAntwerp clusters, the memory available for job allocations is somewhat less than the total memory installed on a node (to keep asome some amount of memory for the OS).
+Note that on the UAntwerp clusters, the memory available for job allocations is somewhat less than the total memory installed on a node (to keep some amount of memory for the OS).

 If not set, a default value will be used, equal to the total memory available for job allocations of that node divided by the number of CPUs.